The scary sauce that never was

 * The one thing to remember: Do not overheat (this will cook the eggs and make them curdle).

-* The solution: Mix it in a bowl that sits over a pot of just simmering hot water (you want to avoid direct heat, so the bowl should not touch the water).
+* Solution: Mix it in a bowl that sits over a pot of just simmering hot water (so you avoid direct heat).

 .